-In this application, the examination was originally performed with UT, which required couplant, a crew of four to five technicians and a significant amount of time because of the small active surface of the transducer (6.35 mm or 0.25 in.).
+In this application, the examination was originally performed with UT, which required couplant, a crew of four to five technicians and a significant amount of time because of the small active surface of the transducer (6.35 mm or 0.25 in).

-Furthermore, a wide ECA probe would need to:
+A wide ECA probe would need to:

-- Adapt to the tank floor’s curvature and other geometric features
+- Adapt to the tank floor’s curvature and other geometric features.

-- Offer sufficient penetration to scan through thick aluminum (6.35–7.94 mm or 0.250–0.313 in.)
+- Offer sufficient penetration to scan through thick aluminum (6.35–7.94 mm or 0.250–0.313 in).

-- Be robust enough to withstand extensive use
+- Be robust enough to withstand extensive use.